24/7 for animal-related emergencies

 P.O.
 Box 600423, San Diego, CA 92160

-Volunteers for the rescue, rehabilitation and return of wildlife
+Serves San Diego County with rescue, rehabilitation and return of wildlife.

 Horses of Tir Na Nog (horse sanctuary)